vrockai/pipeline-test/docs/content.md

 ---

-## Phage predation, disease severity and pathogen genetic diversity in cholera patients.
+## Phage predation, disease severity, and pathogen genetic diversity in cholera patients.
- 28.03.2024, _N Madi, ET Cato, MA Sayeed, A Creasy-Marrazzo, A Cuénod, K Islam, MIU Khabir, MTR Bhuiyan, YA Begum, E Freeman, A Vustepalli, L Brinkley, M Kamat, LS Bailey, KB Basso, F Qadri, AI Khan, BJ Shapiro, EJ Nelson_
+ 26.04.2024, _N Madi, ET Cato, M Abu Sayeed, A Creasy-Marrazzo, A Cuénod, K Islam, MIU Khabir, MTR Bhuiyan, YA Begum, E Freeman, A Vustepalli, L Brinkley, M Kamat, LS Bailey, KB Basso, F Qadri, AI Khan, BJ Shapiro, EJ Nelson_

+_Cholera, Vibrio cholerae, Bacteriophages, Humans, Genetic Variation, Bangladesh, Anti-Bacterial Agents, Severity of Illness Index, Adult, Metagenomics_
-Despite an increasingly detailed picture of the molecular mechanisms of phage-bacterial interactions, we lack an understanding of how these interactions evolve and impact disease within patients.
-Here we report a year-long, nation-wide study of diarrheal disease patients in Bangladesh.
-Among cholera patients, we quantified Vibrio cholerae (prey) and its virulent phages (predators) using metagenomics and quantitative PCR, while accounting for antibiotic exposure using quantitative mass spectrometry.
+Despite an increasingly detailed picture of the molecular mechanisms of bacteriophage (phage)-bacterial interactions, we lack an understanding of how these interactions evolve and impact disease within patients.
+In this work, we report a year-long, nationwide study of diarrheal disease patients in Bangladesh.
+Among cholera patients, we quantified Vibrio cholerae (prey) and its virulent phages (predators) using metagenomics and quantitative polymerase chain reaction while accounting for antibiotic exposure using quantitative mass spectrometry.
 Virulent phage (ICP1) and antibiotics suppressed V. cholerae to varying degrees and were inversely associated with severe dehydration depending on resistance mechanisms.
-In the absence of anti-phage defenses, predation was 'effective,' with a high predator:prey ratio that correlated with increased genetic diversity among the prey.
-In the presence of anti-phage defenses, predation was 'ineffective,' with a lower predator:prey ratio that correlated with increased genetic diversity among the predators.
+In the absence of antiphage defenses, predation was "effective," with a high predator:prey ratio that correlated with increased genetic diversity among the prey.
+In the presence of antiphage defenses, predation was "ineffective," with a lower predator:prey ratio that correlated with increased genetic diversity among the predators.
 Phage-bacteria coevolution within patients should therefore be considered in the deployment of phage-based therapies and diagnostics.

 [Source](https://www.science.org/doi/10.1126/science.adj3166)

-10.1101/2023.06.14.544933
+10.1126/science.adj3166

 ---